kryztoval/aepp-middleware-mn/README.md

 ## How to use

 - Install a mongo db somewhere.
 Works with versions >= 3.6, at least.
-- Configure the connections and settings in the json file
+- Copy `config.json.default` to `config.json` and change to configure the connections and settings for your instance
 - Install dependencies with `npm -i`

 ## How to run